Andrea-Rivera/news_project/README.md

 ## How To Run This Code

-1. Clone the repo to your local machine"
+1. Clone the repo to your local machine
 2. In the terminal, change directory into the repo you cloned using the command `cd news_project` .
 3. Set up a virtual environment using the command `python -m venv venv`.
 4. Activate the environment. if you use Windows with the command `venv/Scripts/activate`.
 If you are in a Mac `source venv/bin/activate`